Nisha-ydv3/ETH_AVAX_MOD3/README.md

 ### tokName
 This is a public variable representing the name of the token.

+### Constructor
+The constructor sets the owner of the contract to the address that deployed the contract.

+### Modifier onlyOwner
+This modifier is used to restrict access to certain functions only to the contract owner.
+Functions using this modifier will only be executed if the caller is the contract owner.

 ### Asymbol
 This is a public variable representing the symbol of the token.